-To summarise, for non-regularly gridded data only, there is an initial Positioning Group with X and Y position, stored in one-dimensional arrays of size numPOS.
-Following that, there are data Groups containing water level and trend data, which are stored in either one-dimensional arrays of size numROWS or two-dimensional arrays of size numROWS by numCOLS.
+To summarise, for regular grids numPOS is inapplicable and X and Y positions of individual grid points are not stored.
+There are only data Groups containing water level data, which are stored in two-dimensional arrays of size numROWS by numCOLS.
 The total number of data Groups is numGRP.

-The four variables that determine the array sizes (numROWS, numCOLS. numPOS, and numGRP) are different, depending upon which data coding format is used.
-Their descriptions are given in Table 10-5.
+The four variables that determine the array sizes (numROWS, numCOLS. numPOS, and numGRP) are given in Table 10-5.

 Table 10-5 – The array dimensions used in the data product